 Top 5 Benefits of Chatbots in Customer Service

 Chatbots today should not be conflated with chatbots of the past: the technology is more advanced and the customer experience is likewise enhanced.
 Historically, the opportunity cost of a poor experience due to chatbots often outweighed the cost reduction component due to ticket deflection.
 But thanks to improved artificial intelligence and machine learning capabilities, chatbots today are instrumental for streamlining and optimizing customer service operations.
-Here are the five main reasons why:

 1. No Wait Time

 This is probably the most obvious benefit of chatbots, but it remains vitally important nonetheless when it comes to optimizing the customer experience.
-Customers simply do not like to wait for help—any wait time can lead to frustration and potentially churn.
+Customers simply do not like to wait for help—any wait time can lead to frustration and potential churn.
 At the same time, it does not make fiscal sense to have an oversupply of live agents waiting to respond to each incoming chat instantaneously.
 Chatbots are a smarter way to ensure that customers receive the instant response that they demand.

 2. Minimized Agent Transfers

-An additional benefit of chatbots is that they classify issues to help route tickets to right agent the first time.
+An additional benefit of chatbots is that they classify issues to help route tickets to the right agent the first time.
 Having a live person answer the initial query and then manually categorizing (and especially assigning) the ticket takes time.
 A chatbot combined with automated routing can take care of this process accurately and instantaneously, thus reducing the time and cost associated with transferring a customer between different departments.

 3. Quicker Issue Resolution